mheap/nexmo-developer/_extend/google-ccml-Integration.md

 ## About

-For this solution, we have taken a fully programmable approach, using our Nexmo Voice API, our open source skills based routing engine (Comms Router) and CRM integration, and have integrated with both DialogFlow and the new Contact Center AI APIs from Google.
+For this solution, we have taken a fully programmable approach, using our Voice API, our open source skills based routing engine (Comms Router) and CRM integration, and have integrated with both DialogFlow and the new Contact Center AI APIs from Google.

 The first part of this solution, brings together the Dialogflow Virtual agent, our integration to a CRM platform and the Contact center AI, all flowing over VAPI our voice API.
 This allows us to pull contextual information about the caller from CRM, helping to inform the virtual agent then collect responses from the customer, giving the virtual agent all the information it needs to return a suggested answer thru the Google Contact Center AI APIs.